barbozadiego/test-hacker-news/README.md

 ## Overview

-Technical test consisting of a small responsive web application to demonstrate my abilities with react.
+Technical test it consists of a small responsive web application to demonstrate my abilities with react.

 ## App Interface